 Article 21 lists the responsibilities of the Conference.
 The Conference's main responsibilities include the elaboration and the adoption of a uniform set of procedures that outlines the manner in which the police bodies and organizations within the Police Service of Bosnia and Herzegovina shall comply with their respective obligation to cooperate with one another pursuant to this Law (Articles 47-48).
 The content and the binding nature of this set of procedures is further defined in Article 48 of the Law.
-Article 21 also provides that the Conference will participate in the formulation of the Bosnia and Herzegovina Policing Plan and the overall budget for the Police Service of Bosnia and Herzegovina.
+Article 21 also provides that the Conference will participate in the formulation of the Bosnia and Herzegovina.
 The Conference can also request inspections from the Police Inspectorate (Articles 21 and 27).